glpi-project/docdev/source/plugins/hooks.rst

    Actions to execute for rule.
 Will receive an array with ``output``, ``params`` ans ``action`` keys.
 Is expected to return an array of actions to execute.

 ``preProcessRulePreviewResults``
-   I DO NOT NOW WHAT TO WRITE HERE
+   I DO NOT KNOW WHAT TO WRITE HERE

 ``use_rules``
    THIS ONE SEEMS PARTICULAR...
 I DO NOT KNOW WHAT TO WRITE HERE